Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 WordPress core doesn’t have the mega menu feature, which means you can’t directly create a mega menu using the default functionalities of WordPress.

-The Plus Addons for Gutenberg is one of the best addons available for the block editor.
+The Plus Blocks for Gutenberg is one of the best addons available for the block editor.
 It has 70+ dynamic and 300+ pre-built UI blocks, including the Navigation Menu Block.

 The Navigation Menu block is packed with advanced features and functionalities that let you create beautiful navigation menus on your WordPress websites in record time.

-And the best feature of the Plus Addons plugin is that you don’t require any prior coding or technical expertise to use it with the Gutenberg block editor.
+The best feature of The Plus Blocks plugin is that you don’t require any prior coding or technical expertise to use it with the Gutenberg block editor.

 So let’s see how you can use the Navigation Menu Block to create a WordPress mega menu using the block editor.